domschl/HuggingFaceGuidedTourForMac/README.md

 > **Note:** You'll see that the `HuggingFace` libraries are downloading all sorts of large binary blobs containing the trained model data.
 That data is stored in your home directory at: `~/.cache/huggingface/hub`.
 You can remove these models at any time by deleting this directory or parts of it's content.

+#### Trouble-shooting

+- If self-tests fail ('xyz not found!'), make sure that tensorflow (optional), pytorch, jupyter, and huggingface are all installed into the same, active Python virtual environment, otherwise the components won't 'see' each other!

 ### 6.2 Minimal chat-bot

 You can open the notebook [`01-ChatBot.ipynb`](https://github.com/domschl/HuggingFaceGuidedTourForMac/blob/main/01-ChatBot.ipynb) to try out a very simple chatbot on your Mac.